openshift/installer/CONTRIBUTING.md

 Tectonic Installer provides specific guidelines for the modification of included Terraform modules.
 For more information, please see [Modifying Tectonic Installer][modify-installer].

+For more information on Terraform, please see the [Terraform Documentation][tf-doc].

 # Certificate of Origin

 By contributing to this project you agree to the Developer Certificate of